 - Have other sleep disorders such as insomnia and sleep apnea treated to help avoid disturbed sleep that might lead to sleepwalking

 If sleepwalking and the risk of injury persist, see your healthcare provider to discuss treatment options.
-Treatments may include a short-term course of medication or scheduled awakenings to prevent sleepwalking episodes.
-(6)

 Last Word From Sleepopolis

 Sleepwalking is a potentially dangerous sleep disorder that can result in injury, daytime sleepiness, and behavioral issues.
 Though sleepwalking often occurs only occasionally and resolves on its own, it can pose a risk of injury or death.